danielusp/gulp-boilerplate/README.md

  - Generate css/js maps to better browser inspect
  - Write your code in ES6 pattern and transpile it to previous formats
  - Prefix CSS
+ - Cache burster by inserting a parameter on calling files
  - Delete files like logs etc.
  - Generate specific files to include into projects
  - Watch for file changes and refresh development enviroment